 Being charged with fraud or embezzlement can be a harrowing experience.
 Your freedom and liberty are on the line, since prosecutors vehemently pursue these types of cases and pull out all stops to try to get a conviction.
 Many times, prosecutors look to make a name for themselves by prosecuting white collar criminals to the max.
 Since the weight of a conviction for these types of crimes is quite significant when it comes to sentencing, it is vital that you start working on your defense immediately after finding out you are under investigation or if you have been formally charged.
 Our fraud and embezzlement charges attorney has experience dealing with this type of criminal charge and offers aggressive defense to help you preserve your liberty and freedom.

 What Constitutes Fraud?

-There are a myriad of scenarios that might be considered fraud in Pennsylvania, but most boil down to using deceit to bring about your own financial gain.
+There is a myriad of scenarios that might be considered fraud in Pennsylvania, but most boil down to using deceit to bring about your own financial gain.
 For example, an antique dealer who sells an object as authentic when it is not is committing fraud.
 Writing a check when you know there is no money in the bank to cover the amount of the check is also fraud.
 Filing an erroneous insurance claim in order to collect money from an insurer is a fraudulent act.

 The seriousness of the offense depends on the value of gain that the defendant received as a result of the fraudulent act.
 Misdemeanor fraud convictions carry sentences of up to five years in prison, while felony offenses may come with up to seven years of incarceration.
 There may also be steep fines involved, depending on the actual charge.